Roberto FE Soto: Career

-After completing his degrees, there was a labor strike at NBC, and Soto moved to Los Angeles, California with his wife Maria and daughters Natasha and Sabrina, where he served as an Executive Producer at Univision TV Network and News Director for Telemundo TV Station Group, from 1987–1997, when he also established USIA-TV Marti for former President George Bush, among other media organizations of considerable relevance.
+After completing his degrees, there was a labor strike at NBC, and Soto moved to Los Angeles, California with his wife Maria and daughters Natasha and Sabrina, where he served as an Executive Producer at Univision TV Network and News Director for Telemundo TV Station Group, from 1987 to 1997, when he also established USIA-TV Marti for former President George Bush, among other media organizations of considerable relevance.
 Soto has lectured in Spanish and in English at many universities.
 He has also shared credits with Halle Berry and Warren Beatty.
 Soto is frequently invited to comment on TMZ and in panels and international media.
 Currently, he works in New York as Executive Director of IMAGINUS and has served as a frequent distinguished lecturer at ASU, CUNY, Marist, TOURO, FDU, CNR, IONA, NYIT, FDU, Trine, and other institutions of higher learning.
 He also manages several blogs and successful websites.

 Throughout his distinguished career, Roberto Soto helped launch NBCNews' The Source and Overnight, Univision Noticias, Noticiero Telemundo, USIA-TV, News12 New York's First Regional Network, Associated Press Television News, Imaginus, City Images, Dose of News.